COVESA/cdsp/docker/README.md

 ```

 If your project requires Access Grant support please discuss enabling it with the VISSR community.

+### Generate `vss_vissv2.binary`
+The VISSR server component requires a file called `vss_vissv2.binary` to understand the VSS tree it must work with.
+Unfortunately, VISSR provides no default file and you must therefore generate it yourself.

+Instructions for doing that can be found in the VISSR documentation site [here](https://covesa.github.io/vissr/server/#vss-tree-configuration)

+Tip: The playground maintainers have found that the method involving running `make binary` in a git clone of the VSS source tree to generate the file is straight forward.
+Note: check the VSS readme for the python requirements for the tooling.

 ### Tip: Corporate CA security (download error "tls: failed to verify certificate:")
 If you are working behind a corporate security system that places a _man-in-the-middle_ between your host and the internet you may see security errors when artifacts are downloaded as part of the build process.